sonurdogan/tlmsa/README.md

 Mapping mutations that comes from GDC to healthy sequence that comes from Uniprot, predicting possible SUMOylation by using SUMOnet which is pretrained sequantial deep neural network.

-Requires:

 SUMOnet: https://github.com/berkedilekoglu/SUMOnet

-To use SUMOnet to predict possible SUMOylation, you can use tlmsa.